ToposInstitute/RelationalThinking-Book/_sources/chp7-dpo.md

 :::

-We did all the heavy lifting early-on by relying on relational thinking, considering all the relevant relationships, and getting the *plumbing* right!
+We did all the heavy lifting early-on by thinking relationally, considering all the relevant relationships, and getting the *plumbing* right!
 The pay off is that things flow smoothly without the need for extra intervention!

 > The procedure is the guard rail!

 A final question we must ask is that are pushout complements unique?
-The pushout completement graph computed for a deletion rule is unique because the deletion rule is an injective morphism.
+The pushout completement graph computed for a deletion rule is unique because the deletion rule is a graph injection.

 :::{admonition} Key point
 :class: tip